ysyk2021/the-power-of-mindful-breathing-exercises-using-mindful-breathing-exercises-for-greater-relaxation/src/chapter-2-2.md

-Chapter 1: Understanding the Benefits of Mindful Breathing: Relationship between mindfulness and breathing
+Relationship between mindfulness and breathing
 ==========================================================================================================

 Mindful breathing exercises involve paying attention to the sensations of the breath in a non-judgmental, present-moment way.
 In this chapter, we will explore the relationship between mindfulness and breathing, and how mindful breathing can provide numerous benefits for physical and mental health.